ngonsoto/HerpAI/output/final_report.md

-**Top Targets:**

-- UL30 (DNA polymerase)

-- UL5/UL8/UL52 (Helicase-primase complex)

-- UL39 (Ribonucleotide reductase)

-**Rationale:**

-These targets were prioritized based on essential functions in viral replication, proven druggability with precedent antivirals, and high sequence conservation across HSV strains.
-UL30 is the primary target of current nucleoside analogs like acyclovir, while the helicase-primase complex offers an orthogonal mechanism of action demonstrated by clinical candidates.
-UL39 (ribonucleotide reductase) is essential for viral DNA synthesis in non-dividing cells and has well-characterized active sites amenable to inhibitor design.
+### MetaData

+My analysis is based on known HSV-2 viral gene functions, druggability considerations, and their roles in the viral lifecycle.
+I've prioritized targets that are both essential for viral functions and potentially druggable, with consideration for conservation across strains to minimize resistance development.

+### Top Targets

+- DNA polymerase (UL30)

+- Helicase-primase complex (UL5/UL8/UL52)

+- Thymidine kinase (UL23)

+### Rationale

+DNA polymerase (UL30) is critical for viral replication, highly conserved, and has proven druggability (acyclovir, foscarnet target this pathway).
+The helicase-primase complex is essential for DNA unwinding during replication with demonstrated druggability (pritelivir targets this complex).
+Thymidine kinase, while not required for replication in some contexts, is critical for nucleoside analog activation and represents a well-validated drug target with clinical precedent.
+These targets offer a combination of essential viral functions, demonstrated druggability, and sufficient conservation to minimize resistance.